iotaledger/rosetta-iota/README.md

 ### Genesis Milestone

 The genesis milestone is not available on Fullnodes, but the `/network/status` endpoint response contains a `genesis_block_identifier` field.
-Therefore, whenever a fullnode is used by the `rosetta-iota` server, the `genesis_block_identifier` is populated as such:
+Therefore, whenever a Fullnode is used by the `rosetta-iota` server, the `genesis_block_identifier` is populated as such:
 ```
 "genesis_block_identifier": {
   "index": 1,